Sol over Gudhjem

 Sol over Gudhjem, literally "sun over Gudhjem", is a Danish dish, an open sandwich with rugbrød, smoked herring, chives and a raw egg yolk (the "sun") on top.
-The island of Bornholm, where Gudhjem is situated, is known for its herring smoke-houses (røgerier).
+The island of Bornholm, where Gudhjem is situated, is known for its herring smokehouses.
 Since 2009, the name has also come to be used for a contest between top-rated chefs to create a special meal from local Bornholm products.